-Acquiring academic approval should an SLN course cause academic overload.
+Acquiring academic approval should an Open SUNY course cause academic overload.

 Requesting the other SUNY campus course to send the official transcripts of the grades you earned to NCCC.

 If you see something you would like to take, you must check with your academic department and advisor to see if the course will transfer to NCCC.
 As these are SUNY credits, most may transfer but there are exceptions.
 Please check with your department and advisor before enrolling in a course.
-If you choose to enroll in a SUNY Learning Network course, you must register and pay the institution offering the course.
-Look for the contact information for that campus on the SLN website.
+If you choose to enroll in an Open SUNY course, you must register and pay the institution offering the course.
+Look for the contact information for that campus on the Open SUNY website.

 Both online and hybrid classes begin the same day as regular on campus classes and follow the same academic schedule; however we provide you with access to your course one week prior to the first official day of classes.
 Use this extra time to become familiar with log on procedures, complete the student orientation and learn how to navigate your course & view textbook and other course information.

-If you are taking a hybrid (blended) course, check the course calendar in ANGEL to find out when and where your first on campus class meeting will take place.
+If you are taking a hybrid (blended) course, check the course calendar in Blackboard to find out when and where your first on campus class meeting will take place.

 If you are unsure of when classes begin, check the college academic calendar on the main NCCC college website at http://niagaracc.suny.edu/.
 Select "academic calendar" from the quick links drop down menu located at the top of the page or view the course entry in banner web.
 Each course lists the start and end date under the date range heading.